mpaldridge/mpaldridge.github.io/docs/teaching.md

 ### MA40042 Measure Theory and Integration (Bath)

-In 2016-17 at the University of Bath, I lectured one half of [MA40042 Measure Theory and Integration](../ma40042/), on Measure Theory, with Dr Matt Roberts.
-Some material available [here](../ma40042/).
+In 2016-17 at the University of Bath, I lectured one half of [MA40042 Measure Theory and Integration](./ma40042/), on Measure Theory, with Dr Matt Roberts.
+Some material available [here](./ma40042/).
+I don't know if this module exists.

 ### MATH30002/MATHM0009 Topics in Discrete Mathematics (Bristol)

-In 2013-14 at the University of Bristol, I lectured one third of of [MATH30002/MATHM0009 Topics in Discrete Mathematics](../math30002/), on an Introduction to Graph Theory, with Dr Jonathan Bober and Dr Karen Gunderson.
+In 2013-14 at the University of Bristol, I lectured one third of of [MATH30002/MATHM0009 Topics in Discrete Mathematics](./math30002/), on an Introduction to Graph Theory, with Dr Jonathan Bober and Dr Karen Gunderson.
+Some material available [here](./ma40042/).
+I belive this module now covers entirely different topics.

+## Other

+### R Markdown